metrorailings/OwlBlog/content/posts/week-5-insights.md

 The Eagles cornerbacks are serious liabilities.

-Fulgham is the real thing, I dare say.
+Travis Fulgham is the real thing, I dare say.

+The Steelers signature running play is when they pull a guard and either a tackle or a tight end around on a lead run play.